raul23/SimulRPi/README.rst

             (default: BCM)
    -s       Enable simulation mode, i.e. ``SimulRPi.GPIO`` wil be use for
-            simulating ``RPi.GPIO``. (default: False) -l       The GPIO channels to be used for LEDs.
-If an example only requires 1 channel, the first channel from the provided list will be used.
-            (default: [10, 11, 12])
+            simulating ``RPi.GPIO``. (default: False) -l       The channel numbers to be used for LEDs.
+If an example only requires 1 channel, the first channel from the provided list will be used. (default: [10, 11, 12])
-   -b       The GPIO channel to be used for a push button.
-The default value is
+   -b       The channel numbers to be used for a push button.
+The default value
-            channel 20 which is associated with the keyboard key *alt_r*.
+            is channel 20 which is associated with the keyboard key *alt_r*.
             (default: 13)
    -t       Total time in seconds LEDs will be blinking. (default: 4) -k       The name of the key associated with the button channel.
 The name